Esukhia/namsel-ocr/README.md

 ...generates a folder called "out" with images that have been cropped, cleaned, thinned, and deskewed by Scantailor.

-Alternatively, you can choose to run scantailor from the the Namsel command line.
+Alternatively, you can choose to run scantailor from the the Namsel OCR command line.
 See the section Preprocessing options below.

 ### Converting TIFF to Group 4 compression
 By default, Scantailor saves images in tiff format using the "lzw" compression format.
 This format is fine for grayscale and color images, but is unnecessary for black and white images.
 For black and white tif, convert images to Group 4 (G4) compression if possible.
 Using the tiffcp utility (part of the libtiff library), convert an entire folder of tiff images like so: